catalystneuro/neuroconv/docs/user_guide/datainterfaces.rst

     metadata["Ecephys"]["ElectrodeGroup"]["location"] = "V1"

 Use ``.get_metadata_schema()`` to get the schema of the metadata dictionary.
 This schema is a JSON-schema-like dictionary that specifies required and optional fields in the metadata dictionary.
+See :ref:`metadata schema <metadata_schema>` for more information.

 4. Run conversion
 ~~~~~~~~~~~~~~~~~